| The Technician's

 were done with the fixed keel version.
 A retractable keel

 and rudder can reduce the draught to 70cm if required.
+The polar diagrams show that

 the best VMG will be obtained sailing close to 45º.